Moline High School: History

-Bartlett Performing Arts Center

 In May 2017, it was announced that a $7 million grant from the Robert E. Bartlett Family Foundation would be given to the high school to fund a new performing arts center.
 It was also revealed that the school district would pitch in $3 million more raised from local sales tax.
 In March 2019, the Bartlett Performing Arts Center opened to the public.

-New Athletic Facility

-Due to the growing population of the school (over 2000 students), there is a huge need for new athletic facilities at Moline High School.
-The gymnasiums and weight rooms are operating at full-capacity during the school day.
-In the winter of 2020, Moline will have a new, state-of-the-art facility with a "six-lane track, four multi-use courts, improved locker rooms, and a weight room."
-The construction (and renovation) project is valued at 14 million dollars and will allow for a safer space to hold physical and recreational activities for students.
-Instead of using local taxpayer money, the district will be funding the project through an eight-year bond repayment program.
-Although the current plan does not include a new pool, the Board of Education has established a committee that is working on finding a partner to help with the financial commitment.
-The pool hasn't been updated in over sixty years.

-Wharton Field House

-This indoor arena, located a mile and a half from the high school campus, can house up to 6,000 fans at a time.
-The field house, built just under a century ago (in 1928), has become a local treasure and a historic landmark for the Moline community.
-In May 2020, Wharton Field House made the final four in a Twitter poll where users voted to determine the "Best Gym in Illinois."
+In 2021, the school held a ribbon-cutting ceremony for its new $14 million athletic facility, which was built to address space limitations for sports practice and gym classes.
+The project, completed in two phases, includes new wrestling rooms, a weight room, upgraded locker rooms, a gymnasium, and various sports courts, with facilities available for both students and the public.

+Extracurricular activities

 Athletics

-Girls' Softball

 Softball has been an official sport in Illinois since 1976, and Moline has won the state title six times (in 1987, 1988, 1994, 1996, 2006, 2011)—putting them in second place in the number of state softball titles, behind leader Casey Westfield which has seven titles.
 Moline is one of five schools that has won titles in back-to-back seasons.
 In the 2005–06 season, Moline won more games than any other school in the history of the state of Illinois without posting a loss, compiling a (40–0–1) record, and winning the girls' AA state title.